dfactoryplugins/cookie-notice/readme.md

 * Customize the cookie message
 * Redirect users to specified page for more cookie information
-* Allow users to chose if they want to disable third-party non functional cookies
 * Set cookie expiry
+* Link to more info page
+* Option to accept cookies on scroll
+* Option to set on scroll offset
+* Option to refuse functional cookies
 * Select the position of the cookie message box
 * Animate the message box after cookie is accepted
 * Select bottons style from None, WordPress and Bootstrap